paveltimofeev/screens.io/tasklist.md

 - (?)
 Build community around this: disccussions, comments, approve requests/declines, viewsbase - storage of reference views and controls
 - (?)
 Create scenario from template/example
 - (?)
 [Feature+] Allow user to stub/mock some queries to its backend
+- (?)
+[Feature+] Integration with sitebuilders like Tilda, Wix, Ecwid, Shopify (especially if they have some post process integrations)